JLB-projects/PrScape/README.md

 The tutorial explains every major aspect of the game, walking through an example of each activity.
 Interface elements are introduced slowly to avoid overburdening a new user.
 The tutorial builds up to a point where the user is given a basic quest to complete by themselves, encompassing most of the content, which unlocks the main game upon completion.

+# Changelog
+Rough list of major changes in chronological order, but no timestamps saved: